 Step 3: Ongoing Burnishing and Maintenance

 After installation by a Certified Applicator, ongoing maintenance of the new 3M™ Scotchgard Stone Floor Protection System involves regular cleaning and burnishing.

 - Cleaning.
 Treated floors are cleaned using an autoscrubber with the 3M™ Topline Autoscrubber Pad 5000 and 3M™ Neutral cleaner.

 - Burnishing.
 The floor should be burnished 30 minutes after the finish has dried, using the 3M™ Tan Burnish Pad 3400.
 After that, the floor should be burnished 3-4 times per month depending on the amount of foot traffic.

 Do you have questions about stone floor restoration, protection, and ongoing maintenance for your stone floors?
-Get in touch with us at Mid America Metals to learn more.
+Get in touch with us at Mid America Specialty Services to learn more.